luminaxster/swe432tomcat/README.md

 ```

 ### Quick Heroku Git deployment
-Go to [Heroku](https://dashboard.heroku.com/apps) and create a new app.
+Go to [Heroku](https://dashboard.heroku.com/apps) and create a new app (remember the name of the app).
 I chose `swe432tomcat2`.

-Follow these commnands in your terminal:
+Follow these commands in your terminal, replace `swe432tomcat2` with your app's name:

 ```shell
 git clone https://github.com/luminaxster/swe432tomcat.git